carolinecerussi/Unionize/README.md

 *9:00 - After doing more research to better refine my idea, I began to prep what I'd like my MVP outline to look like *11:00 - After  reading API sources and better planning out functionality - start to do more reading to figure out which  language would be best utilized
 *3:00-  Finish proposal sheet and continue research and videos on react using Axios for grabbing APIs

+#### Friday 09-23-22 :
+- 8:00 : Dove into planning/ whiteboarding a layout of navigation for website design
+- 9:00 : Researched <using HTML & CSS / JAVASCRIPt books by Jon Duckett> and looked up how to successfully implement javascript and css effects
+- 10:00 : Continued research and practice using more complex button and navigation design css techniques -11:00: Made folder of downloaded fonts for website homepage and subcategories.

 ### Making API calls with REACT using Fetch and Axios